 Helping boards work better

-Our nonprofit organizations can only be a strong as their volunteer boards.
+Our nonprofit organizations can only be as strong as their volunteer boards.
 Marlboro College is committed to the growth and development of nonprofit boards and their members.
-We are proud to partner with Youth Services, United Way of Windham County and Latchis Arts to pilot an innovative board development program called Get on Board Windham County.
+We are proud to partner with Youth Services, United Way of Windham County, and Latchis Arts to pilot an innovative board development program called Get on Board Windham County.

-About the Board Fellows Experience: Windham County residents, age 22-44, have the opportunity to build leadership skills and a personal network while serving our community.
+Windham County residents, age 22-44, have the opportunity to build leadership skills and a personal network while serving our community.
+Applicants will be matched with boards based on issue interest, existing skills / knowledge, and board needs.

-Fellows commit 5-10 hours of time per month from November 2012 through June 2013.
-This includes 3-6 hours of workshops, social / networking events and work on a shared community engagement project, plus 2-4 hours of service on a participating board.
+Fellows commit 5-10 hours of time per month from October 2013 through May 2014.
+This includes 3-6 hours of workshops, social / networking events and volunteer service, plus 2-4 hours of service on a participating board monthly.

 - Tap into new potential board prospects?